 In most cases, when someone makes a card payment to you as a merchant, your bank (known as an acquirer) pays an interchange fee to your customer’s bank (known as an issuer).
 This does not apply to American Express cards.
 Interchange fees usually form part of the merchant service charge (MSC) that you pay your bank for its services.

-The IFR caps interchange fees on UK consumer debit and credit card transactions.
+Following EU Withdrawal, the UK IFR caps interchange fees on consumer debit and credit card transactions where you, the acquirer and the issuer are all located within the UK.
 Where the caps apply, they currently limit interchange fees to 0.2% of the value of a transaction for consumer debit cards (including prepaid cards), and 0.3% for consumer credit cards.
 The caps also apply to certain fees relating to some American Express card transactions.
 The interchange fee caps took effect from 9 December 2015.
-The Treasury has chosen not to exercise the national discretion to lower these caps in the UK.

 Our guidance on our approach to monitoring and enforcing the IFR provides more information on the transactions that are not covered by the interchange fee caps.